 When you bring home a Christmas tree, the last thing you want to happen is for it to die before Christmas.
 Not only are fresh trees expensive, but they’re also challenging and time consuming to set up.
-So how do you keep a Christmas tree looking and smelling its best throughout winter?
-How long does a Christmas tree last?
+So how long do Christmas trees last?
 The answer is at least five weeks, granted you give it the proper care.

 The easiest way to ensure you have a lovely looking tree for those Instagram Christmas morning photos is to select a healthy tree.
 When you go tree shopping, it can be fun to bring the whole family and maybe even let the kids choose the tree.
 While this can still happen, you might want to direct the kids to a healthier-looking tree, or else you might have a Charlie Brown Christmas!
 Look for trees that aren’t displayed in the sun.
 Sunlight can dry out a tree, and you might pick one that hasn’t started showing the signs yet but will start dropping needles as soon as you get home.